-- a) Identifying the topic that is being addressed by the proposal; - b) Describing the proposed scientific objectives and research activities in relation to the present state of knowledge in the field: - c) Discussing how the proposed project lends value to the program goals; - d) Identifying the function of each PI.
+(a) Identifying the topic that is being addressed by the proposal;

+(b) Describing the proposed scientific objectives and research activities in relation to the present state of knowledge in the field and in relation to previous and current work by the proposing principal investigator(s);

+(c) Discussing how the proposed project lends value to the program goals;

+(d) Identifying the function of each PI.
 The Lead PI (s) will be responsible for communicating with the Federal Program Manager on all pertinent verbal or written information.
-If applicable, the format and role of management and technical advisory committees should be included in this section.
-If required, proposals should specifically identify direct participation of resource manager(s) or other end users as co-Principal Investigators.